-Prostate cancer is more common in older men than younger men.
-After skin cancer, prostate cancer is the most common cancer in men in the United States.
+Prostate cancer is the second most common cancer in men in the United States.
+It’s more common in older men than younger men.

 If you’re age 55 to 69:

 - The decision to get screened is a personal choice that you can make after talking with your doctor

-- You might decide that you are okay with the risks of getting screened, or you might decide the risks aren't worth it.
+- You might decide that you’re okay with the risks of getting screened, or you might decide the risks aren't worth it

 - Together, you and your doctor can decide what's right for you